pythonanywhere/virtualenv_howto/howto/howto.md

 Guide to setting up a virtualenv for PythonAnywhere Web apps
 ============================================================

-*Yo, we heard you like virtualenvs*...
+*Yo dawg, we heard you like virtualenvs*...

 This site is being served on PythonAnywhere from a virtualenv running Django 1.4